 “There is no sharp dividing line between human and animal emotions.” (de Waal, 2013)

 Nature alone did not create civilized armies.
 A perversion of our Nature makes people part of a team of disciplined fighting machines, and sometimes soldiers are told to put personal feelings aside.
 Politicians use our feelings.
 Even love becomes a tool used to support war when politicians tell us how the war will help our families.
-Our sense of loyalty gets used to encourage people to fight.
+Our sense of loyalty is used to encourage people to fight.
 Consider how, in civilized societies, families do choose where to send their children to fight; the government makes that choice.
 Sometimes, they send your kids to fight in places far away for reasons that you might not understand.

 Section 2: Lies